BrownOS/brownOS.github.io/announcements/_posts/2017-09-06-week-1-welcome.md

 * Github: <a href="https://github.com/BrownOS">https://github.com/BrownOS</a>
 * Facebook: <a href="https://www.facebook.com/BrownOpenSource/">https://www.facebook.com/BrownOpenSource/</a>

-Looking forward to working with you all,
+Looking forward to working with you all!